 - Don't violently boil your potatoes.
 Keep your water at a nice gentle simmer.
 This allows the potatoes to become evenly tender without falling apart.

 - Cook until just past fork-tender.
 You want your potatoes to be very soft and just slightly past fork-tender, this makes it easy to mash them without overworking.
-If they are almost falling apart when you pierce them with a fork, then you know they are ready.
+They should easily fall apart when you pierce them with a fork.

 - Don't skimp on the butter.
 A big mistake a lot of people make when making mashed potatoes is not using enough butter.
 Really good mashed potatoes need plenty of butter!

 - Heat your butter and cream before mixing them into the potatoes.
-The potatoes will absorb the warm butter and cream better and you won’t have to overwork to mix them in.
+The potatoes will absorb the warm butter and cream better and you won't have to overwork the potatoes to mix them in.

 Russet potatoes and Yukon gold potatoes are both great to use for mashed potatoes.
-This is because they are less waxy and they have a buttery texture.
+They're less waxy and they have a fluffy, buttery texture.
 Yukon gold potatoes are slightly less starchy than russets, and most restaurants prefer to use them because of their nice golden color.
 If you prefer skin-on mashed potatoes, baby red or new potatoes have more tender skin that will crisp up better than russets or Yukon gold.

-What is the Best Method for Mashing Potatoes?
+What is the Best Way to Mash Potatoes?

 Restaurant-Style Mashed Potatoes